 I work with two DC-based startups on economic development.
 I serve on the advisory board of the coffee company Al Mokha (full disclosure: I don’t drink coffee, but I’m very interested in the possible links between conscious enterprise and violence reduction).
 With Promethean Community, I support the design and development of community-based, contextually grounded theories of change and monitoring and evaluation (M&E).

 I tweet (frequently), and write here (less frequently lately).
-Mostly I write about gender, gender-based violence, development, coffee, countries I’ve spent a lot of time in (Tanzania, Venezuela, Zimbabwe, India, Iraq) or am preparing to spend time in (Guatemala, Sierra Leone), education, and women’s labor/wages/work.
+Mostly I write about gender, gender-based violence, development, coffee, countries I’ve spent a lot of time in (Tanzania, Venezuela, Zimbabwe, India, Iraq) or am preparing to spend time in (Nigeria), education, and women’s labor/wages/work.
 Sometimes I post pictures from my travels.

 Before Harvard, I spent three years as a visiting assistant professor of economics at two liberal arts colleges in Pennsylvania, Lafayette College and Gettysburg College.
 I taught courses in Econometrics, Labor Economics, Economic History, and Development, but primarily econometrics.
 A LOT of econometrics.